mmmga/graphql-decorators/README.md

-# Draft specification for GraphQL Schema Decorators
+# Idea + draft specification for GraphQL Schema Decorators

 Decorators can be used to augment GraphQL schemas.
 They are similar to directives which modify the way a GraphQL server executes a query, but they apply only to schemas.